Seth Jones: Chicago Blackhawks (2021–2025)

+Florida Panthers (2025–present)

+Reports emerged in late February 2025 that Jones had requested a trade from Chicago, owing to frustration over the team's regular-season struggles.
+Approximately a week later, on March 1, Jones was traded to the Florida Panthers, alongside a fourth-round draft pick, in exchange for Spencer Knight and a conditional first-round pick.

+Jones scored the first goal as part of Florida's 6–1 game seven victory over the Toronto Maple Leafs on May 18, 2025.
+He recorded four goals and five assists for nine points in 23 playoff games.
+On June 17, Jones became a Stanley Cup champion for the first time when the Panthers defeated the Edmonton Oilers 5–1 in game six of the 2025 Stanley Cup Final.

 International play

 Jones first represented the United States at the 2010 Under-17 (U-17) Four Nations Cup.
 In the tournament Jones scored a goal and registered four points, helping Team USA to a first-place finish.
 He next represented USA in the 2011 World U-17 Hockey Challenge.
 Team USA finished the preliminary round undefeated winning all four of their games.
 In their semi-final game Team USA defeated Canada's Pacific team 6–5 in overtime to advance to the gold medal game.
 In the Championship game Team USA was defeated 5–3, finishing the tournament as the silver medal winners.
 In the loss Jones was named the player of the game for the United States.
 Jones finished the tournament scoring a goal and two points.
 He was named to the tournament all-star team.
 Later in the year Jones joined Team USA for the 2011 IIHF World U18 Championships.
 The United States went undefeated in the preliminary round and the semi-final advancing the gold medal game.
 In the championship game Team USA faced a two-goal deficit in the third period.
 The Americans came back eventually tying the game with 1:29 remaining to force overtime.
 USA scored four minutes into overtime to win the gold medal.
 Jones finished the tournament with three assists in six games.